Here I'm sharing a few of my favorite art supplies and tools (favorite colors and all!)

 Pitt artist brush-tip pens

-These are wonderful india ink pens, great for finishing touches!
+These are wonderful India ink pens, great for all kinds of finishing touches!

 Drawing & Journaling